magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 * Open the action menu on the **sava:1.1** blueprint and select **Merge to**
   ![](/images/screens/v094/tut2_merge.png)
 * You'll be prompted to select the deployment you wish to merge the blueprint with - select **sava**
-* Click **Merge** to deploy the sava:1.1.0 service to the running deployment.
+* Click **Merge** to deploy the sava:1.1.0 service to the running sava deployment.
   Vamp will work out the differences and update the deployment accordingly.
   ![](/images/screens/v094/tut2_merged_deployment.png)

 ### Merge using the API

-You can complete the same merge with the Vamp API - take care to set the `Content-Type: application/x-yaml`:
+You can complete the same merge with the Vamp API - remember to set the `Content-Type: application/x-yaml` for your requests:

 1. To create the blueprint, `POST` the above [blueprint YAML](/documentation/tutorials/run-a-canary-release/#prepare-our-blueprint) to `/api/v1/blueprints`
 * To merge the blueprint, `PUT` the below YAML to `/api/v1/deployments/sava`